ForooghKarimi/Association-Rule-on-Titanic-Dataset/README.md

 # Association-Rule-Mining-on-Titanic-Dataset (with R)
-> In this project I tried to predict purchasing behaviour of customers using apriori algorithm (Association Rule).
-This rule shows how frequently a itemset occurs in a transaction and can be used to predict what a customer will buy next.
+> In this project I tried to use Association Rule Technique to find patterns in Titanic dataset that shows what are the relationships between passengers' survaval and their social class, sex, age.
 * the project is built with R.